 You want everyone to be involved.
 Also down the road, directions sometimes change because of how your church is made up (ladies grow older, move away, new ones come into the church, go back to work or lose their job, have children, become empty nesters, health changes, etc.).

 Those dynamics will have a big impact on your women's ministry and it may push over your mission statement, so I don't think it's one of those big important things you need to worry about.
 I think that the Lord gave us a great mission statement or motto to use that never changes no matter how the dynamics of the church change, and that is to teach other women (Titus 2).

 You may want to plan a get together to serve as a Kick-Off as you get going with your women's ministry.
 There's lots of information for Kick-Off Planning Page so please be sure to use that as a resource to help you get your planning in gear.
 There's also Promotional Ideas on the website to help you as you get started.

 Once you've got things off the ground, get moving!
 There are just wonderful blessings just waiting out there for you as you become involved in women's ministry in your church.

-Be sure to read through the Women's Ministry Helps and Articles on the website.
-They are written from my own experiences over the years in women's ministry and I trust they'll be an encoruagement to you.
+Be sure to read through the Women's Ministry Helps on the website.
+There are lots of articles written from my own experiences over the years in women's ministry and I trust they'll be an encouragement to you.

 : Read through the "Women's Ministry: Is It Really Dead"